-DISTRICT PROFILE - PEGASUS DISTRICT
+DISTRICT PROFILE - CANTERBURY DISTRICT

 The Pegasus District No. 25 takes its name from Pegasus Bay, situated on the east coast of the South Island.
 This bay has a sandy beach which runs from Banks Peninsula to the Waipara River mouth.
 A total of five Rivers flow into Pegasus Bay, from the Avon and Heathcote Rivers via the Avon Heathcote Estuary in the south, the Waimakariri River, Ashley River & Waipara River to the north.
 The city of Christchurch is situated at the southern end of Pegasus Bay.

 The Pegasus, was the name of the sailing ship which resurveyed part of the South Island in 1809.
 The first mate of the brig Pegasus, William Stewart, gave Pegasus Bay its name.
 The captain of the ship, Captain Samuel Chase lays claim to the correction of Captain James Cook's original chart, by determining that "Banks Island" was in fact a peninsula, so that even as late as 1843, Pegasus Bay was still referred to as Cook's Mistake.

 Christchurch as the second largest City in New Zealand is the urban heart of a greater rural Canterbury, with a traditional focus of sheep, wool, cattle and crop production now giving way to a more diverse rural scene, which now includes among others, the fast growing dairy and viticulture industries.

 The Crown Lodge No. 138

 Lodge Idris No. 452